margaux-m/margaux-m/README.md

 I'm a full stack developer based in Brussels who also loves UX/UI Design.

 I recently graduated from Le Wagon, Web Development bootcamp.
-I will soon start a new position as a backend developer at Nodalview.
+I am now doing an internship as a back-end developer at Nodalview.

 - 🔭 I’m currently working on [Móiminteam](https://github.com/margaux-m/moiminteam), a physical preparation app for teams